amanasj/blandultim/README.md

 <br>

-      NOTE: repeated measures is on by default for bootstrapping method as I haven't gotten around to writting a bootstrapping code for non-repeated measures (simple to do though)
+      NOTE: repeated measures is on by default for bootstrapping method as I haven't yet gotten around to writing a bootstrapping code for non-repeated measures

 <br>